WS/FCS Healthful Living

-The intent of the North Carolina Healthful Living Standard Course of Study is to establish competency goals and objectives for the teaching and learning of behaviors that contribute to a healthful lifestyle and improved quality of life for all students.
+Additionally, the WS/FCS Healthful Living program contributes to the district's mission and strategic goals.
+Our Healthful Living courses follow the NC DPI Standard Course of Study and establish competency goals and objectives for the teaching and learning of behaviors that contribute to a healthful lifestyle and improved quality of life for all students.

 - Each student enters school healthy and learns about and practices a healthy lifestyle.